IsaaColomer/Turn-Based-RPG/index.md

 ## _4.- Game analysis:_

-In this space we will analize some important games in the RPG genre.
+In this space we will analize the combat system of some important games in the RPG genre.

 ### _4.1 Pokémon_